Enjoy the intrigue, romance and deception of this comic ballet

 Cape Town Winter Specials and Warming Menus

 Wintertime in Cape Town tends to compel locals to retreat into the warmth and comfort of their homes; shorter days, longer nights and moodier skies are generally likely to lead to three solid months of hibernation.
-In the 2014 winter, however, prepare to be lured out from under your comfy duvet to sample some of the best belly-warming menus the Mother City has to offer.
+In the 2015 winter, however, prepare to be lured out from under your comfy duvet to sample some of the best belly-warming menus the Mother City has to offer and to cash in on great cold season deals at other establishments (from spas to yoga studios).
 Whether it be at a restaurant that’s always been on your radar or at an upscale eatery that’s normally out of your budget, you can satisfy your curiosity and your cravings while heating yourself up from the inside out with these unbeatable Cape Town winter specials.

 WINTER RESTAURANT SPECIALS IN CAPE TOWN